 Jieyu Zheng - PhD student in Neurobiology, Caltech

-I am a fourth-year PhD student in the Neurobiology program at the California Institute of Technology (Caltech).
+I am a fifth-year PhD student in the Neurobiology program at the California Institute of Technology (Caltech).
 My advisor is Prof. Markus Meister.
-I am interested in cognitive flexibility, learning and memory.
-I investigate the role of cortex and hippocampus in these functions – in a non-traditional way :) Currently my main project is titled “Mice in the Manhattan Maze,” which features a novel reconfigurable maze for studying rapid learning and flexible routing.
+My research focuses on cognitive flexibility, learning, and memory, with a particular interest in the essence of cortex and hippocampus in these functions.
+My current project, titled “Mice in the Manhattan Maze,” employs an original massively reconfigurable maze to study rapid learning and flexible routing in wildtype mice and acortical mice.

-I was the teaching assistant for CNS187 Neural Computation for two years, a graduate-level course requirement for students in Computation and Neural System.
-I am currently the president of the Neurotechers (23-24), the official club for Caltech graduate students in neuroscience.
+Beyond research, I am actively involved in teaching and student activities around Caltech.
+For two years, I served as the head teaching assistant for CNS187 Neural Computation, a graduate-level course requirement for students in Computation and Neural System.
+Additionally, I am the current president of the Neurotechers (23-), the official club for Caltech graduate students in neuroscience.
+You can learn more about me in a short Spotlight on Caltech’s frontpage, and a short assay about the best students in class.

-Prior to Caltech, I did my undergraduate studies at Cornell University (B.S. in Biological Engineering) and Shanghai Jiao Tong University (B.Eng. in Food Science and Engineering).
-I then obtained a Master’s degree (M.Phil) in Education and Psychology at the University of Cambridge.
+Before joining Caltech, I did my undergraduate studies at Cornell University (B.S. in Biological Engineering) and Shanghai Jiao Tong University (B.Eng. in Food Science and Engineering).
+I then obtained a Master’s degree (M.Phil) in Education and Psychology from the University of Cambridge.

 2023/12/19 - With Hristos Courellis from Adolphs and Rutishauser Lab, I won the 2024 Chen Innovator Grant for an independent project by graduate students.
 We will report our results in 2025.